9.0 Rear Suspension Parts

 6 - shock absorber

-The rear axle with trailing arms of the independent suspension of A-class vehicles is formed by a steel transverse beam made of a pipe to which the upper trailing arms are welded.
-A stabilizer bar is located in front of the pipe, which compensates for the tilt of the body when cornering, and also prevents the rear wheel from lifting inside the turning radius.
+The rear axle with longitudinal arms of independent suspension of A-class cars is formed by a steel cross beam made of a pipe to which the upper longitudinal arms are welded.
+In front of the pipe there is a stabilizer, which compensates for the tilt of the body when driving on turns, and also prevents the lifting of the rear wheel located inside the turning radius.

-The damping of the body is carried out by two helical springs located between the longitudinal arms.
+The body is cushioned by two coil springs located between the longitudinal arms.
 In front of the springs are single-tube gas-filled shock absorbers.
-Due to the compact design of the bridge, in which the springs and shock absorbers are placed under the trailing arms, the internal volume of the cabin has not decreased (see illustration 9.0).
+Due to the compactness of the bridge design, in which the springs and shock absorbers are located under the longitudinal arms, the interior volume of the passenger compartment has not decreased (see illustration 9.0).